ImagingDataCommons/highdicom/docs/seg.rst

 *highdcom*, we use the :class:`highdicom.seg.SegmentDescription` class to hold this information.
-When you construct a DICOM SEG image using *highdicom*, you must construct a single :class:`highdicom.seg.SegmentDescription` object for each segment, and provide the following information:
+When you construct a DICOM SEG image using *highdicom*, you must construct a single :class:`highdicom.seg.SegmentDescription` object for each segment.
+The segment description includes the following information:

 - **Segment Label**: A human-readable name for the segment (e.g. ``"Left Kidney"``).
 This can be any string.
 - **Segmented Property Category**: A coded value describing the category of the segmented region.
 For example this could specify that the segment represents an anatomical structure, a tissue type, or an abnormality.
-  This is passed as a coded value as either a :class:`highdicom.sr.CodedConcept`, or a :class:`pydicom.sr.coding.Code` object.
+  This is passed as either a :class:`highdicom.sr.CodedConcept`, or a :class:`pydicom.sr.coding.Code` object.
-- **Segmented Property Type**: Another coded concept that more specifically describes the segmented region, as for example a kidney or tumor.
-This is passed as a coded value as either a :class:`highdicom.sr.CodedConcept`, or a :class:`pydicom.sr.coding.Code` object.
+- **Segmented Property Type**: Another coded value that more specifically describes the segmented region, as for example a kidney or tumor.
+This is passed as either a :class:`highdicom.sr.CodedConcept`, or a :class:`pydicom.sr.coding.Code` object.
-- **Algorithm Type**: Whether the segment was produced by an automatic, semi-automatic or manual algorithm.
+- **Algorithm Type**: Whether the segment was produced by an automatic, semi-automatic, or manual algorithm.
 The valid values are contained within the enum :class:`highdicom.seg.SegmentAlgorithmTypeValues`.
 - **Anatomic Regions**: (Optional) A coded value describing the anatomic region in which the segment is found.
 For example, if the segmented property type is